Code-Institute-Submissions/simon-game-11/README.md

 I can win a award by getting certain scores.

 ###### User Story 10
-If I want to exit the game, I can hit a button to do so.
+If I want to exit the game, I can:
+* hit a button to do so. (easy mode only)
+* wait for the timer to stop. (hard mode only)

 ## Features